presidenten/webpack-context-vuex-hmr/README.md

 A more general version that will probably work frameworks other than Vuex can be found here: [Webpack-context-hmr](https://github.com/presidenten/webpack-context-hmr).

+### Avoiding a gotcha:
+Organizing your Vuex modules by exposing an api object containing all getters, actions and mutation strings?
+Importing this api into a non `.vue` file will break the HMR for that module.
+To fix this, check out the [hmr-auto-accept-loader](https://github.com/presidenten/hmr-auto-accept-loader)

 ## Usage
 Require.context cannot handle runtime input.
 It can however be configured by using the ContextReplacementPlugin.
 Configure the importer by adding the plugin to the webpack configuration: